hhhowieli/hhhowieli.github.io/index.md

 # Biography

 I am an algorithm engineering at Shopee SZDC, focusing on the image generation.
 I received the M.S degree from SECE, Peking University, in 2025, and the B.E. degree from NUDT, in 2022.
-I used to be an engineering intern in Shopee MPI&D during 2024 supervised by Shanxuan Tian.
+I used to be an engineering intern in Shopee MPI&D during 2024 supervised by [Shangxuan Tian](https://scholar.google.com/citations?user=HdVQAOkAAAAJ&hl=zh-CN).

 # Publications